palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/tool-tech-matrix.md

 ### 3.1 saucedemo: Selenium/Java → Playwright

 The earlier Selenium/Java version of Project 02 went through several rounds of debugging real timing bugs against this exact React app: a shared-WebDriver-instance thread-safety race when tests ran in parallel, a click that silently didn't register on the app's controlled inputs, and a submission race between Selenium's `sendKeys()` and React's controlled-input re-render cycle.
 None of these were exotic — they're the textbook failure mode of a WebDriver-generation tool against a framework that re-renders on every keystroke.
 Playwright's `fill()` (which sets the value and dispatches the right events in one atomic action) and its built-in auto-waiting were adopted specifically to close that gap.
-This is a real, evidence-backed tool-fit decision, not a preference for the newer tool.

 ### 3.2 the-internet: WebdriverIO → Selenium/Python